This angel was the fourth of the seven placed angels of Hope, part of the first wave of angels placed the 17th of September 2005.

 Here is my diary from my brief but beautiful experience in Mali, a place I intend to return to with my children one day.

-Catarina Midby, Stockholm Fashion Journalists
+- Catarina Midby, Stockholm Fashion Journalist

 16 September 21.00

 This is it.
 I’m on my way to Bamako, Mali.
 I’m one of the very few European people on the plane.
 Nana, a seven year old Malinese girl, is sitting next to me.
 She is travelling alone and seems a little worried but is extremely talkative.
 I’m tired but excited about finally being on the way.
 A guy in front of me hands over his passport and immigration papers and asks me to fill them out for him.
 He can’t read or write and he has no date of birth in his passport.
 A beautifully dressed Malinese woman comes over to talk to me.
 She is a member of Parlament in Mali and works with women’s and girls’ issues.
 I’m beginning to understand just how different Mali will be, only five hours away but another world.

 Wake up early in my mosquito net covered bed.
 Thank God for Camilla, whose place I’m staying at.
 She is responsible for SIDA’s work in Mali, and has helped organising everything for Hope.
 Also she’s coming with me, together with her chauffeur Moussa, to Kita where Hope is going to be placed.
 It’s all going to happen today, and already it feels like a good day.
 I’m a little worried about the sculpture, did anything brake on the flight?
 It’s well packed so I decide not to unpack it until we reach Kita.